amberlu00/TestInstrumentation/README.md

 Alternatively, there exists a method called `RawLog(String sev, String info)` which allows you to log whatever you want in a "hard coded" way, in case you only need to log something once or for whatever reason don't want to use the shortcut we provided.

 #### How to use this library
-We are currently figuring out how to export this library to a version control tool like Azure DevOps so that people can receive changes without having to redownload the .nupkg.
-For now, unfortunately there is no easy way to update the code.
-You will have to:

-1. DM us for a nupkg.

-OR

 1. Pull the code from here.
 2. In the command line of the repository you just pulled (TestInstrumentation), run `dotnet pack`.
-3. In the Visual Studio instance of the code that wants to download the package, go to Project > Manage NuGet Packages > Configure Sources (in the same tab that is defaulted to nuget.org) and find the local folder that contains the .nupkg called "TestInstrumentation.1.0.0.nupkg".
+3. In the Visual Studio instance of the code that wants to download the package, go to the Nuget Package Manager => Configure Sources (in the same tab that is defaulted to nuget.org) and find the local folder that contains the .nupkg called "TestInstrumentation.1.0.15.nupkg".
 Set this folder as a new source.
 4. Add the package.

-Also, we have lots of testing to do.
-If (God bless u) you actually pull this code, let us know about bugs ASAP! <3

-#### What's next
-1. The code is largely untested.
-2. Real DevOps ... soon.
-3. Lots of weird package stuff going on. :( Things aren't always updating correctly...